schellenberg/computerscience20/_sources/VisualProgrammingEnv/ExperimentWithRepeat.rst

 .. image:: images/scratch_if_else.png

-Notice that when the cat touches the mouse cursor,
+Notice that when the cat touches the mouse cursor, the entire script pauses and waits until the sound has finished playing.
+If this isn't the behaviour you want, you can use the **play sound** block instead of the **play sound until done** block.

-Use a **forever** block combined with an **if/else** block to make a character follow the mouse, then make a sound when it reaches the mouse cursor.

 Drawing Regular Polygons
 ------------------------

+Every sprite in Scratch has the ability to draw with a virtual pen that they are holding at all times.
+This allows each sprite to leave a trail that shows where they have walked.
+In order to do this, you need to put the **pen down**, then have your sprite move.
+Try the following:

 Introduce the pen in Scratch, and use it to draw regular polygons with the **repeat** block.